Use your MP3 player to train your swimming cadence

 This file is ten minutes long and starts with an announcement of the beats per minute (BPM), which helps you to identify the file on your MP3 player.

-Generating the Audiofiles
+Generating the Audiofiles using Python

 %pip install -q gTTS pydub audioop-lts pandas;